1953 Iranian coup d'état: United States motives

 Political theorist John Tirman points out that agricultural land owners were politically dominant in Iran well into the 1960s, and the monarch Reza Shah's aggressive land expropriation policies—to the benefit of himself and his supporters—resulted in the Iranian government being Iran's largest land owner.
 "The landlords and oil producers had new backing, moreover, as American interests were for the first time exerted in Iran.
 The Cold War was starting, and Soviet challenges were seen in every leftist movement.
 But the reformers were at root nationalists, not communists, and the issue that galvanized them above all others was the control of oil."
 The belief that oil was the central motivator behind the coup has been echoed in the popular media by authors such as Robert Byrd, Alan Greenspan, and Ted Koppel.

-Middle East political scientist Mark Gasiorowski states that while, on the face of it, there is considerable merit to the argument that U.S. policymakers helped U.S. oil companies gain a share in Iranian oil production after the coup, "it seems more plausible to argue that U.S. policymakers were motivated mainly by fears of a communist takeover in Iran, and that the involvement of U.S. companies was sought mainly to prevent this from occurring.
+Middle East political scientist Mark J. Gasiorowski states that while, on the face of it, there is considerable merit to the argument that U.S. policymakers helped U.S. oil companies gain a share in Iranian oil production after the coup, "it seems more plausible to argue that U.S. policymakers were motivated mainly by fears of a communist takeover in Iran, and that the involvement of U.S. companies was sought mainly to prevent this from occurring.
 The Cold War was at its height in the early 1950s, and the Soviet Union was viewed as an expansionist power seeking world domination.
 Eisenhower had made the Soviet threat a key issue in the 1952 elections, accusing the Democrats of being soft on communism and of having 'lost China.'
 Once in power, the new administration quickly sought to put its views into practice."

 A 2019 study by Gasiorowski concluded "that U.S. policymakers did not have compelling evidence that the threat of a Communist takeover was increasing substantially in the months before the coup.
 Rather, the Eisenhower administration interpreted the available evidence in a more alarming manner than the Truman administration had."